19 - Beyond Your Bank Balance: How to Calculate Your Net Worth (And Why It Matters)

 2. Increase Assets Strategically

 Automate your contributions to retirement accounts.
 Consistently invest in low-cost index funds for steady, long-term growth.
-To further diversify, you can also explore alternative assets like those found in Remote Real Estate Investing programs.

 3. Track & Adjust Regularly